mj19981995/modelmapper/user-manual/property-mapping.md

 	with(personProvider)
 	    .using(personConverter)
 	    .map().setPerson(source.getPerson());

+When using a Provider with a deep mapping, it is the last destination property referenced by the mapping that will be used for the Provider:

+{:.prettyprint .lang-java}
+    // personProvider will be called with setPerson()'s property type as the requested type with(personProvider).map().getOrder().setPerson(source.getPerson());

 ## Conditional Mapping

 Mapping for a destination property can be made conditional by supplying a `Condition` along with the mapping.